Monthly Portfolio Statistics

 Liquidity Fund

-AUM for the fund fell in October, going from $3.014 bln to $2.839 bln.
-The yield of the fund fell another 10 bps this month, as the Federal Reserve followed through on its second consecutive 25 basis points reduction to the administered rate, bringing their target range to 3.75-4.00%.
-The FOMC continues to signal that the risks to the labor market have picked up as the unemployment rate has moved higher, and that effects from inflation present a smaller risk, albeit one that can continue to challenge the FOMC.
-Credit curves inverted further as additional easing was priced in by markets, while spreads remain unchanged over the month.
-The market is currently pricing in and additional 16 basis points of easing for 2025, ~ 2/3 of a cut for the year, down from the full cut that was being priced beyond the October Fed meeting in September, while the Fed estimates aren’t as certain for a cut, and some pushback to the markets has occurred by FOMC speakers in recent days, centering around concerns for sticky inflation.
-WAM (weighted average maturity) fell slightly by 0.83 days to 46 days, and WAL (weighted average life) rose 2.5 days to 74 days, as positioning hasn’t really changed much in October.
-Similarly, the Floating rate exposure in the fund rose marginally to around 21.7%.
-Exposure to Yankee CD’s fell slightly to around 23.5%, Commercial Paper exposure rose slightly, and exposure to repurchase agreements fell slightly.
-Liquidity ratio’s for the fund fell, with around 33.5% in 1 week liquidity, and 90 day liquidity near 64.79%.
+AUM for the fund remained fairly stable in November, dipping slightly from $2.839 bln to $2.811 bln.
+The yield of the fund continued to trend lower, dropping another 11 bps this month, as the fund’s yield moves toward the current rate of interest rates, following the Federal Reserve’s rate cuts in both September and October.
+The FOMC continues to signal that the risks to the labor market have picked up as the unemployment rate has moved higher, but they also remain focused on the effects from inflation and some members of the committee are concerned with restoking inflationary forces as they lower rates.
+Credit curves have flattened as less future cuts are being priced in by markets, while spreads have widened over the month, which is typical for year end.
+The market is currently pricing in and additional 25 basis points of easing for 2025, but lack of data from the government shutdown has made it more difficult for markets and the Fed to forecast the path of forward rates, leading to some volatility over the timing and depth of future rate cuts.
+WAM (weighted average maturity) fell by 5 days to 41 days, and WAL (weighted average life) rose 1 days to 75 days, as positioning hasn’t really changed much in November.
+The Floating rate exposure in the fund rose marginally to around 25%.
+Exposure to Yankee CD’s rose to around 29%, Commercial Paper exposure fell slightly, and exposure to repurchase agreements rose slightly.
+Liquidity ratios for the fund remained steady, with 33.23% in 1-week liquidity, and 90-day liquidity at 67.20%.

 Key Statistics